angelicalola-danhaive/Wordle/README.md

  - Solve for any 5-letter word in the WordleWords.txt
  - Play Wordle yourself by choosing the interactive option
+ - Running the solver over all of the words in WordleWords.txt to compute the average amount of guesses it takes to solve a word

  In both cases, the code generates the best next guess by computing the frequencies of letters in all of the remaining words.
 It then picks as next guess the word with the most frequent letters.
 For the second guess, it also makes sure to pick a word with all different letters from the first.